The Best Intel CPUs (2023 Reviews)

 Source: Hardware Unboxed

-So, if you’re looking for a CPU that performs well in all aspects, the i5-13600K is a no-brainer!
+So, if you’re looking for a CPU that performs well in all aspects, the i5-13600K is a clear choice!

 Power Draw And Thermals

-The power draw isn’t Raptor Lake’s robust side, so anticipate a greater power draw from the i5-13600K.
+The power draw isn’t Raptor Lake’s strong side, so expect a higher power draw from the i5-13600K.

 Intel Core i5 13600K Power Draw and Thermals